JeyDotC/articles/EXPRESS WITH SEQUELIZE.md

 and multiple sequelize instantiation(?).
 So, creating a single file is mandatory in order to create complex relationships.

-**But**, you can strive this by putting your models data in different files but setting up sequelize in a single module which loads all the model definitions and holds all the model classes.
+**But**, you can fix  this by putting your models data in different files but setting up sequelize in a single module which loads all the model definitions and holds all the model classes.
-Obviusly you must have this module as a [singleton](http://simplapi.wordpress.com/2012/05/14/node-js-singleton-structure/).
+Obviously, you must have this module as a [singleton](http://simplapi.wordpress.com/2012/05/14/node-js-singleton-structure/).

 The idea is to have something like this for your model files: